 Royal Spoonbill, also known as the Black-Billed Spoonbill is a weird-looking bird with a spoon-like bill.

 The most distinctive feature of this bird is obviously its bill.
 However, another interesting thing is that spoonbills, during breeding season develop a lush crest of white features.
-The crest is up to 200 millimeters long and it sprouts at the back of their head.
+The crest is up to 200 millimetres long and it sprouts at the back of their head.

 Spoonbills feed on fish in freshwater, shrimps in tidal flats, and other crustaceans they find in the shallows.